DevBigEazi/JaraFi_Landing_Page/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more, take a look at the following resources:

 - [Vite Documentation](https://vitejs.dev/guide) - learn about Vite.
 - [Learn React.js](https://react.dev/learn) - Learn React.js.